 - high-voltage equipment, in which the electromagnetic interference can only be caused by defective insulation, under the proviso that this equipment does not contain any active switching components

 - induction motors

 - quartz watches

 - plugs, sockets, fuses, switches without active electronic circuits

 - passive antennas for the reception of radio and television broadcasting

 We note, whether or not the devices are subject to conformity assessment according to the Technical Regulation TR CU 020/2011, they also might be subject to other directives, such as TR CU 004/2011 On safety of low voltage equipment, TR EAEU 037/2016 On restriction of the use of certain hazardous substances in electrical and electronic equipment, or TR ZU 010/2011 On safety of machinery and equipment.

 The products that have been confirmed to conform with the requirements of TR CU 020/2011 are marked with the EAC sign of the customs union.
 Placing a product on the market without corresponding marking can be punished with a fine or confiscation.

 The certificate for serial production is valid for 5 years.

-We are pleased to advise you professionally and competently with the EAC Certification or EAC Declaration.
-We check free of charge whether your products are subject to the conformity certification obligation according to TR CU 020/2011 On electromagnetic compatibility.
+We would be pleased to advise you professionally and competently on the EAC certification or declaration.
+We will verify free of charge whether your products are subject to the conformity certification obligation according to TR CU 020/2011 On electromagnetic compatibility.